 6. Take a Tour of the French Quarter

 New Orleans is a city full of intrigue, history, and culture, especially the French Quarter.
 Taking one of the many tours walking offered is a perfect way to discover the French Quarter of New Orleans.

 We loved this New Orleans Ghost Tour–We love booking “ghost” walking tours in historic cities.
 During these tours, you learn so much history, and in New Orleans, you start to understand why New Orleans is considered one of the most haunted and historic cities in the world!

 A good one in New Orleans is this afternoon food and history tour.

-We were not only introduced to some great New Orleans restaurants, but we also had a fun time making new friends and learning so much about New Orleans.
+We were not only introduced to some great New Orleans restaurants but also had fun making new friends and learning so much about New Orleans.

-I mean, they even explain the history of buildings that we had passed a hundred times, like the Tennessee Williams house!
+They even explain the history of buildings we have passed a hundred times, like the Tennessee Williams house!

 French Quarter Walking Tours are one of the top attractions and one of the fun outdoor activities in New Orleans.